I believe we are on an irreversible trend towards more freedom and democracy - but that could change. Dan Quayle 5/22/89

 http://www.acsso.org.au

-- - The role of the Education Foundation is to act as the social conscience of the nation..
+- - The role of the Education Foundation is to equity and excellence scholarships tp students in public education.

 - Who does John Howard Really Care About?